MathieuLd/BoplandLicksForDevelopers/README.md

 - treble-clef-licks
 - walking-bass-lines

-Repository organisation :
+Repository organization :

 - `lick/image` contains the `.png` partition version of the licks
-- `lick/jsonTag` contains for each category a json files providing tagging informations for every licks
+- `lick/jsonTag` contains for each category a json files providing tagging information for every licks
-- `lick/musicXML` contains the acctual `.xml` files providing the musical datas
+- `lick/musicXML` contains the actual `.xml` files providing the musical data (only treble-clef-licks and walking-bass-line are presents because bass-clef-licks, guitar-licks and treble-clef-licks are redundant, they contains the same licks but noted with the corresponding clef/notations)

 ## Why / How
-When I tried to contact BopLand devs to ask if they could share their lick librairy in a more developer friendly format, I got no answer.
-So I decided to retrive them myself and share them in case someone else had the same idea.
+When I tried to contact BopLand devs to ask if they could share their lick library in a more developer friendly format, I got no answer.
+So I decided to retrieve them myself and share them in case someone else had the same idea.

 On the website, the licks are stored as .png partitions.
-To retrive the musical data from these images the Optical Music Recognition software [Audiveris](https://github.com/Audiveris/audiveris) was used.
+To retrieve the musical data from these images the Optical Music Recognition software [Audiveris](https://github.com/Audiveris/audiveris) was used.

-Python was used to automate all this process, I made a bunch of scripts that took care of the web scraping, the Audiveris mxl export and the mxl to xml convertion.
+Python was used to automate all this process, I made a bunch of scripts that took care of the web scraping, the Audiveris mxl export and the mxl to xml conversion.

 ![alt text](images/bopland2xml.png "MusicXML retriving diagram")